 Proverbs 23:23 says, “Buy the truth, and do not sell it, also wisdom and instruction and understanding.”

-We must prize the truth, for it is indispensable, absolute, and attainable through the Word of God.
+It is indispensable, absolute, and attainable through the Word of God.
 It is not enough just to know it; knowledge without transformation avails nothing.
 We must see the transforming power behind it, through the Holy Spirit.

-We must also purchase the truth.
 Adrian Rogers says, “Salvation is free, but truth is costly; you pay a price to have truth.”

 John 8:31-32 says, “Then Jesus said to those Jews who believed Him, “If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free.”